‘Happy tears’: Lee’s gold sparks joy at home in Minnesota

 Puner Koy, who coached Sunisa Lee for several years when she first came to Midwest Gymnastics in the St. Paul suburb of Little Canada, caught part of her performance at the watch party.
 Then he had to leave for the gym to work.
 He said he could barely hold back his tears on the drive.
 He recalled her trying out at age 6 and called her a “phenom.”

-“Immediately there was tremendous talent, you could see the strength to bodyweight radio was quite evident,” Koy said.
+“Immediately there was tremendous talent, you could see the strength to bodyweight ratio was quite evident,” Koy said.
 “She had a certain fearlessness about her.”

 Lee was a quick study.
 The coach said she often went from learning a skill in a drill to doing it on an apparatus the same day.
 He described a particular aerial on the beam that Gabby Douglas did at the 2012 London Olympics.
 Lee replicated it at age 8 or 9 on the beam her father built in the family yard.